Sid-2004/Stock-Market-Predictor/README.md

 After scaling the features and reshaping the data into 60-day sequences, the LSTM was trained and evaluated.
 It consistently outperformed the Random Forest, achieving a precision score in the 55-58% range, demonstrating the value of using a sequence-aware architecture for this type of forecasting task.

 Technology Stack
  Python 3.x

  Pandas & NumPy for data manipulation

  yfinance for downloading historical stock data

  Scikit-learn for the RandomForestClassifier and evaluation metrics

  TensorFlow & Keras for building and training the LSTM model

  Matplotlib & Seaborn for data visualization

 How to Use This Repository
  Clone the repository to your local machine.

  Install the required libraries:

  pip install yfinance pandas scikit-learn tensorflow matplotlib seaborn

  Open and run the Stock_Market_Predictor.ipynb notebook in a Jupyter environment.

 Key Takeaways
  Backtesting is crucial for an honest evaluation of financial forecasting models.

  Thoughtful feature engineering can significantly improve model performance by providing essential context.

  Sequence-aware models like LSTMs are highly effective for time-series data and can offer a superior predictive edge compared to traditional models.

+Results Summary
+ After feature engineering and tuning, both models demonstrated a predictive edge over a random guess.
+The  final RandomForestClassifier, tuned with a 60% probability threshold, produced the following result on the test set:

+Random Forest Precision: ~54.3%

+LSTM Precision: ~55-58%

+The LSTM model showed a slight performance improvement, highlighting the advantage of using a sequence-aware model for financial time-series data.